CUBRID/cubrid-manual/en/sql/dblink.rst

     *   Long, interval day to se, interval year to month, blob, and clob types are not supported in the select statement.
-    *   Oracle ODBC does not support the time zone type, so when searching time zone data, the part representing the time zone is calculated as the local time, converted to timestamp type, and returned.
+    *   Oracle ODBC does not support the time zone type, so when SELECTing time zone data, the time zone is calculated as a local time, converted to timestamp type, and returned.

     Below is an example of converting Oracle DB's time zone data to a local time zone when querying it with ODBC.